 - Spend no more than 30% of your credit limit on your credit card

 - Make more than your minimum payments on your credit card every month

 - Don’t apply for too many loans or credit accounts in a short period of time

 Giving your credit score a boost will open up more opportunities in your financial life, including securing a mortgage with the best terms and lowest rates.

 Related: Check Your Credit Score for Free

-Tip #2: Ask the Right Questions
+Tip #2: Ask These Critical Questions

 Narrow your choices of mortgage companies by asking some of the tough questions.
 The answers you get will help you make the right choice on who to work with.
 Some questions you might want to ask include:

 - How do you communicate with clients?